-Now is the time to contact a family lawyer to find out if the new guidelines help or hurt, in terms of one’s personal cash flow.
+Updated for 2020, learn from a family law attorney if spousal support changes and APL guidelines help or hurt, in terms of one’s personal cash flow.

-On December 28, 2018, new Pennsylvania spousal support rules were issued that took effect on January 1, 2019.
+On December 28, 2018, new Pennsylvania spousal support changes and APL guidelines were issued that took effect on January 1, 2019.
 Litigants and lawyers both need to understand the new Pennsylvania Guidelines.
 If it is time for an award of support, everyone who gets or pays spousal support (or alimony pendente lite, “APL”) will be affected by the change to the support rules.

 That meant that if someone paid $1,000 a month in spousal support, APL or alimony, the payor got a $12,000 tax write-off and would save federal taxes on $12,000 of income.
 In comparison, the recipient would have another $12,000 of taxable income so the receipt of the money came with a price tag.

 The purpose of the rules is to offset the change in the tax impact.
 No longer will a new spousal support, APL or alimony agreement or order trigger the tax impact.